Mapelsun/invoice-app/README.md

 - Users should be able to mark invoices as paid by clicking the "Mark as Paid" button.
 This should change the invoice's status to "paid".
 - **Bonus**: Users should receive a confirmation modal when trying to delete invoices.
 - Feel free not to add custom styling for the date and dropdown form fields.
 The designs for those fields are optional extras and are mostly for illustration purposes.

-### Evaluation Criteria

-- **JavaScript** best practices
-- Show us your work through your commit history
-- We're looking for you to produce working code with enough room to demonstrate how to structure components in a small program
-- Completeness: did you complete the features?
-- Correctness: does the functionality act in sensible, thought-out ways?
-- Maintainability: is it written in a clean, maintainable way?
-- Testing: is the system adequately tested?

-### CodeSubmit

-Please organize, design, test, and document your code as if it were going into production - then push your changes to the master branch.
-After you have pushed your code, you may submit the assignment on the assignment page.

-**Have fun building!** 🚀

-The Papershift GmbH Team